Racebook Glossary

 Objection

-An assertion of a foul lodged by rider, judge, owner, or other official after the running of a race.
-When it is lodged by an official, it is called an inquiry
+An assertion of a foul lodged by rider, judge, owner, or other officials after the running of a race.
+When it is lodged by an official, it is called an inquiry.

 Odds